 Being a small house means we really get to know our residents and our residents know each other well, forming great friendships and companionship and building a warm and friendly community in our house.
 The housekeeper has a flat, which is incorporated in the house, meaning there is always someone at the house overnight, providing peace of mind and extra security.

-All but one of the rooms have full en-suite bathrooms, and there is also a small kitchenette, allowing you to remain independent and to entertain visiting friends and family.
+All rooms have full en-suite bathrooms, and there is also a small kitchenette, allowing you to remain independent and to entertain visiting friends and family.
 Our rooms come unfurnished to allow you to bring your favourite personal items and possessions.
 Help with daily activities such as cleaning and laundry can be organised for you.

 We provide two tasty meals every day served in our communal dining room.
 The menu is varied, wholesome and appealing and the food is home-cooked, taking into account any dietary requirements.
 Chicken curry, homemade soups and Mediterranean salad with tomato and mozzarella are some of the residents’ favourite meals, but nothing tops pan-fried sea bass with baby new potatoes, creamed leeks and asparagus.